MillerBrainObservatory/LBM-CaImAn-MATLAB/docs/user_guide/segmentation.md

 ```
 ````

-2. {code}`C_all`: Deconvolved neuronal activity
+2. `C_all`: Deconvolved neuronal activity

 - The deconvolved activity traces, which represent the estimated underlying neuronal firing rates.
 This data is derived from `T_all` through a deconvolution process that attempts to remove the effects of calcium dynamics.
 - This data can be used to study the inferred spiking activity of neurons, which is often more directly related to neuronal communication than raw fluorescence data.

 ````{admonition} Example: Plot deconvolved activity
 :class: dropdown